luc-hens/luc-hens.github.io/guide.md

 * Your **research log** (YourLastName-research-log.txt)
 * The **annotated working bibliography**
 * Reading notes for each source you cite in the paper;
-***Other notes**, such as notes on a specific technical subject drawing from different sources.
+* *Other notes**, such as notes on a specific technical subject drawing from different sources.
 For instance, I wrote a brief note on a statistical technique called the Hodrick-Prescot filter ((http://homepages.vub.ac.be/~lmahens/Example-of-technical-note.txt">link)).
-***Drafts**.
+* *Drafts*.
 Keep all subsequent drafts, and identify them by incorporating the date in the file name.
 Save the version of your paper finished on 18 November 2007 as: YourLastName-20071118.docx (or .tex).
 The numbers refer to the date as year month day: 20071118 stands for year=2007, month=11 (November), day=18.
 A later version (5 December) of could be: YourLastName-20071205.docx It's useful to keep older versions of drafts because sometimes you may want to include sections that you omitted from earlier versions;
 *Data files (as comma-separated values plain text files), computer (R) code and computer output.
 Transcripts of interviews you conducted.
 Personal data should be anonymous and encrypted (read more about this under "How should I deal with personal data?").

 Make sure you keep backups of all your work (several, stored in different physical places.
 Buy an external hard disk to make back-ups, and store a copy in the cloud (using Dropbox, iCloud, or a similar service).

 #### How should I deal with personal data (from surveys or interviews)?
 To protect citizens’ privacy, the General Data Protection Regulation (GDPR) of the European Union requires anyone who processes personal data to follow certain principles and obey certain rules.
 The regulation also applies to students who process personal data such as responses to a survey or interviews.
 "Processing" includes: collecting personal data using surveys, interviews, focus groups and so on (but also collecting personal data from existing databases); consulting personal data from existing databases; and organizing, structuring, and storing personal data.
 Inform participants of the purpose of the survey or interview, and explain how you will code and process the data and which safeguards you will use.
 Ask the consent of each participant.
 To do so include an information and consent section and the beginning of the survey or interview key [templates for informing participants and get their consent will be available on the VUB web site].
 Encrypt personal data (use the free encryption program Veracrypt: (https://sourceforge.net/projects/veracrypt/">https://sourceforge.net/projects/veracrypt/)).
 Make a register of processing activities in which you describe who processed the data, which data were collected, how the data are coded, what the purpose is, where the data are stored, which safeguard measures are taken, and how long the data will be stored.
 Include the register of processing activities in the methodology section of your paper.
 Keep the data for one year after you got the grade for the course of master's thesis; then destroy the data.

-<br>See the VUB Internet Security and privacy web page for more information on the General Data Protection Regulation (in English: (https://ivp.vub.be/en/privacy/">https://ivp.vub.be/en/privacy/) ; in Dutch: (https://ivp.vub.be/privacy/">https://ivp.vub.be/privacy/)).
+See the VUB Internet Security and privacy web page for more information on the General Data Protection Regulation (in English: (https://ivp.vub.be/en/privacy/">https://ivp.vub.be/en/privacy/) ; in Dutch: (https://ivp.vub.be/privacy/">https://ivp.vub.be/privacy/)).

 <!- [complete this section later --- see notebook: talk by Audrey Van Scharen of 21 September 2018.
 EU site: https://ec.europa.eu/commission/priorities/justice-and-fundamental-rights/data-protection/2018-reform-eu-data-protection-rules_en). ->